ReSurfEMG/ReSurfEMG/README.md

 with Anaconda in near future.

 The project has a sub-project of a related dashboard.
-Dashboard is a GUI that exposes some of the project's fucntionality.
+Dashboard is a GUI that exposes some of the project's functionality.
 In the past we kept a a legacy dashboard in the same repository with ReSurfEMG code but we have deleted it.
 The current version of the dashboard into it's own repository: https://github.com/ReSurfEMG/ReSurfEMG-dashboard